quangvumathneuro/quangvumathneuro.github.io/_pages/about.md

 I was born and raised in Hanoi, Vietnam.
-After finshed high school, I moved to Northfiled, Minnesota to attned St. Olaf College.
-The combination of mathematics and neuroscience never occured to me until I was exposed to classes beyond the general curriculum.
+After finishing high school, I moved to Northfield, Minnesota to attend St. Olaf College.
+It was here that I discovered the fascinating intersection of mathematics and neuroscience through classes beyond the general curriculum.

-I'm currently in the process of applying to gradute school for applied mathematics and computational neurosciecne with focus on computational topology and Behavioral modeling.
+I am currently applying to graduate school for applied mathematics and computational neuroscience, with a focus on computational topology, behavioral modeling, and neuroethology.

-At St Olaf, I am the coligiate football team manager.
-In my free time, I enjoy cooking, playing badminton, listening to podcasts.
-Being an St. Olaf student has given me oppotunities to travel, experince, and make meanginful relationship around the world.
+At St. Olaf, I serve as the collegiate football team manager.
+In my free time, I enjoy cooking, playing badminton, and listening to podcasts.
+Being a St. Olaf student has given me opportunities to travel, experience new cultures, and build meaningful relationships around the world.